vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/docs/architecture.md

 Also handled in `02_data_loading.sql`, the ETL step performs:

 - Date parsing and standardization to `YYYY-MM-DD`
-- Numeric type casting for `order_value` and `unit_price`
-- Derivation of `return_loss` (order value × return flag) and `net_revenue`
-- Deduplication of any duplicate order records
+- Deduplication of duplicate order and return records using `ROW_NUMBER()`
+- Category conflict resolution using modal value with alphabetical tie-breaker
 - Null handling for missing return fields (left as NULL rather than zero to avoid distorting aggregations)

-All transformations are written in standard SQL compatible with both SQLite and PostgreSQL.

 ### 4. Normalized Layer